Scripture Reference: Matthew 14:22-33

 Suggested Emphasis: Look to Jesus and have faith in him.
 He will help us in our lives.

-Memory Verse: “And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.”
-Hebrews 11:6, NIV
+Memory Verse: “Without faith no one can please God.
+Anyone who comes to God must believe that he is real and that he rewards those who truly want to find him.”
+Hebrews 11:6, ICB

 Jesus wanted to spend some time alone in prayer so he told his disciples to go on ahead of him and take the boat to the other side of the lake.
 In the middle of the night the disciples were caught in a storm and looked over and saw Jesus walking towards them on the water!
 The disciples thought they were seeing a ghost.
 Jesus asked Peter to walk out to him so Peter got out of the boat and walked on the water too.
 When Peter began looking at the waves instead of Jesus, he began to sink.
 Jesus saved him.